huntdatacenter/docs/docs/faq/users.md

 ### Can I reactivate my old account?

 Yes.
-Reactivation require a new co-signed HUNT Cloud user agreement with your lab leader or lab coordinator that you [forward to us](/contact) on mail for account activation.
+Reactivation require a new co-signed [user agreement](/agreements/downloads/#user-agreement) that you [forward to us](/contact) on mail for account activation.
 You will need to reconfigure VPN and SSH to get up and running.